 - Course syllabus

-- The first nine of forty video lessons (Unit 1) from Bible teacher Ray Vander Laan
+- Forty video lessons from Bible teacher Ray Vander Laan

-- Nine instructor lesson guides, each of which corresponds to a video lesson.
-Each guide will include

-Introduction material to set up the video lessons, Guiding Questions for in-class discussion, a

-suggested Homework schedule, and Conclusion material to wrap up your class time.
+- Forty lesson guides, each of which corresponds to a video lesson.
+Each guide will include Introduction material to set up the video lessons, Guiding Questions for in-class discussion, a suggested Homework schedule, and Conclusion material to wrap up your class time.

-- · Homework assignments
+- Homework assignments

-- Midterm/Final exams

 - Glossary of key terms

 - Map of the Holy Land

 - "My Synoptic Gospel" worksheet

 - Bibliography

 NOTE: The book Sitting at the Feet of Rabbi Jesus by Ann Spangler and Lois Tverberg is part of the required reading for this course.
-The book is not included in the provided course materials, but can easily be obtained by your students from the store on the Focus on the Family website.
+The book is not included in the provided course materials but can easily be obtained from the store on the Focus on the Family website.